 Stamp Duty exemption

-There are certain circumstances in which you may be eligible for Stamp Duty exemption.
+There are certain circumstances in which you may be eligible for Stamp Duty exemption or relief.
 These include:

 - Employers buying a property for an employee